Can a private business search your stuff, then turn it over to the police?

 Answer: A property owner has, at best, a limited expectation of privacy in property she has temporarily ceded to a private business.
-Usually, if an employee of the business stumbles upon evidence of crime as it relates to the ceded property, the police will be justified in conducting a follow-up search.
+Usually, if an employee of the business stumbles upon evidence of crime as it relates to the ceded property, the police will be justified in conducting a follow-up search without obtaining a warrant.

-Note, however, that some state constitutions provide more privacy protections to their citizens than the federal Constitution does.
+Further, some state constitutions and laws provide more privacy protections to their citizens than the federal Constitution does.
 In those states, it’s possible that a court would find inadmissible evidence that another court would admit under the U.S. Constitution.

 Example: A defendant gave his computer to a private business hired to repair it.
 The computer technician discovered child pornography pictures stored on the computer and called the police.
 The police viewed the obvious photographs in the same format as the technician, then enlarged them and viewed them as a slideshow.
 Even though the police enlarged the photographs, they didn’t see anything that the technician hadn’t already seen.
 The police search was essentially identical to the private search and the police learned nothing more than had been already been learned in the private search.
 The search was therefore valid.
 (U.S. v.
 Tosti, 733 F.3d 816 (9th Cir.
 2013).)

 For more on searches by people not employed by the government, see Searches by Private Citizens.